stevensun1005/CCC-Prep/README.md

 # CCC-Prep
-all the solutions I did of CCC questions
+All the solutions I did of CCC questions
 I am preparing the 2021 CC Contest!
 Let's goooo!